nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 The first thing we will do is activate the conda envrionment we made earlier called "fastqc".
 This environment contains programs fastqc and MultiQC.

 Then we will set some paths.
-This means that we will set two variables `$inder` and `$outdir` which contain the paths on the files system.
+This means that we will set two variables `$indir` and `$outdir` which contain the paths on the files system.
 Variables in bash are denoted using a `$`.
-The first path, `$inder`, will contain the path to the input data for the experiment.
-We put this data in he directory (folder) called `~/metabarcoding_ws/data/16S/fastq`, so this will be set as our, `$inder`, variable.
+The first path, `$indir`, will contain the path to the input data for the experiment.
+We put this data in he directory (folder) called `~/metabarcoding_ws/data/16S/fastq`, so this will be set as our, `$indir`, variable.

 If the output directory for fastqc doesn't exist it will not be happy, so we need to make it.
 To make a directory we use the command `mkdir`.